SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

             --image-project=deeplearning-platform-release
         ```

-        alternatively, if you have access to GPU in your GCP account you could start a VM in the following way
+        Alternatively, if you have access to GPU in your GCP account you could start a VM in the following way:

         ```bash
         gcloud compute instances create <instance-name> \